MarcialRosales/maven-concourse-pipeline/README.md

 ## Set up
 We inherit the set up from the step `02_use_corporate_maven_repo` which gives us *Concourse* and *JFrog*.

-We haven't launch our infrastucture, we can do it now:
+If we haven't launch our infrastucture yet, we can do it now:
 `nohup docker-compose up & `